 (Dual-listed with VDPAM 528).
 (Cross-listed with V MPM).
 (3-0) Cr.
-3. S. Epidemiology and ecology of disease in populations.
-Disease causality and epidemiologic investigations.
-Issues in disease prevention, control, and eradication.
+3. S. Epidemiology of disease in populations.
+Disease causality, observational study design and approaches to epidemiologic investigations.
 This course is available on campus and by distance.

 VDPAM 436: Beef Records Analysis